 The beach is free and open to the public.
 The beaches in Dubai are, in general, very clean and safe.

 There are even free showers (which are quite stylish), and after some time at the beach (and in the water?), it is time for lunch at La Mer.

 Noon/ Early Afternoon

-From there, it is time to continue your journey to Madinat Jumeirah (no direct bus, but if you are on a budget and like to walk, then you can do that and take a bus for the most part).
+If you want to do another activity in 1 day, it is time to continue your journey to Madinat Jumeirah (no direct bus, but if you are on a budget and like to walk, then you can do that and take a bus for the most part).